Wholesale: Products & Services

 Protect Routing provides a separate facility path for the protection system between the Serving Wire Center and the Company Point of Termination.
 In the event that the working facility or the service performance becomes impaired, the facility automatically switches to the service protect path in order to maintain a near continuous flow of information between locations.

-Protect routing comes with a service guarantee, and a credit will apply should Qwest fail to meet the service guarantee.
+Protect routing comes with a service guarantee, and a credit will apply should CenturyLink fail to meet the service guarantee.

 Central Office Bandwidth Profile